-Graduates are prepared for careers as communication experts in commerce, industry, education, entertainment, and government, as well as for graduate work toward a doctoral degree.
+Students are prepared to pursue careers as communication experts in commerce, industry, education, entertainment, and government, as well as for graduate work toward a doctoral degree.

 The degree requires the completion of 36 credit hours of graduate course work.
-The program consists of five required courses, three communication electives, three applied professional or technical courses, and a thesis or project.
+The program consists of five required courses, three communication electives, three applied professional or technical courses, and either a thesis, project, or a comprehensive exam.